1. What exactly do you know about the security of a block?

 18. What is Secret Sharing?
 Will it have any benefit in Blockchain technology?

-19. Explain proof of stake in a simple way?
+19. Explain a proof of stake in a simple way?

-The creator of the block is chosen randomly by means of wealth and age (stake).
+Answer: The creator of the block is chosen randomly using wealth and age (stake).
 It is not computationally intensive.

 20. You mentioned something about indexes.
 What determines the account index?